-In heterolytic fission, when a covalent bond is broken, the shared pair of electron is taken by one of the atoms.
+In heterolytic fission, when a covalent bond is broken, the shared pair of the electron is taken by one of the atoms.
 This is the fission in which the electrons are not divided equally.
-The negatively charged atom has octet configuration in this type of fission whereas the positively charged atom has sextet configuration.
+The negatively charged atom has octet configuration in this type of fission whereas the positively charged atom has a sextet configuration.
 In this type of cleavage, we also get carbon atoms which are negatively charged and are also called as carbanions and in the same way the carbon atoms which are positively charged, known as carbocations.
 The carbocations are trigonal in shape and are sp2 hybridized.
-Carbocations are formed due to heterolysis of C-X bond and these are very reactive towards electron rich species.
+Carbocations are formed due to heterolysis of C-X bond and these are very reactive towards electron-rich species.
 Carbanions are sp3 hybridized and are reactive towards a positive charge.

-An example of heterolytic fission is when a hydrochloric acid is cleaved then both the bonded electrons are taken by chlorine and a negative ion which can be shown as Cl–.
+An example of heterolytic fission is when hydrochloric acid is cleaved then both the bonded electrons are taken by chlorine and a negative ion which can be shown as Cl–.

 H-Cl → H+ + Cl–

 Homolytic fission is that fission in which each atom in the bond has an electron which results in species called free radicals.
 Homolytic fission is symmetrical in nature and leads to the formation of atoms or groups of atoms that has unpaired electrons.
-During the homolytic fission of a neutral molecule, two free radicals is generated if the number of electrons is even in the molecule.
+During the homolytic fission of a neutral molecule, two free radicals are generated if the number of electrons is even in the molecule.